Cambridge College: 2000s

-John Bremer was invited to Cambridge College (2005–08) where he was appointed to the Elizabeth J. McCormack Chair in the Humanities.
+John Bremer was invited to Cambridge College (2005–08), where he was appointed to the Elizabeth J. McCormack Chair in the Humanities.
+The McCormack Chair was subsequently held by Dr. Gitte Wernaa and Dr. Rebecca Heimel.

+As of 2011, the college was one of 1,900 "military-friendly" institutions belonging to the Servicemembers Opportunity Colleges (SOC) consortium.
+The college was no longer listed as of 2017.

 In 2017, Cambridge College consolidated its four locations in Cambridge into a single campus in the Hood Office Park in Charlestown, a neighborhood of Boston.

 In March 2020, Cambridge College acquired the New England College of Business and Finance, renaming it the New England Institute of Business at Cambridge College.
 In 2021, this branch of the College was rebranded as Cambridge College Global.

 Academics

-Cambridge College grants Bachelor of Science and Bachelor of Arts degrees.
-As of 2016, the undergraduate degrees in general business administration and management were the most popular majors at the college.

-The School of Education offers graduate teacher and educational administrator preparation and licensure programs leading to Master of Education and Doctor of Education degrees and the Certificate of Advanced Graduate Study.
-The National Institute for Teaching Excellence in Cambridge combines a five-week summer program for adult students with an on-line or local-campus component and leads to a graduate degree in education.

-The School of Management grants Master of Business Administration, Master of Management and the Master of Management in Health Care degrees.
-Students enrolling in the health care managerial competencies degree program must have 3–5 years of experience.

-The School of Counseling and Psychology offers several different Master of Education in Counseling Psychology degrees.
-Several of these degrees fulfill requirements for the educational portion of the licensure process in the states of Massachusetts and Connecticut.
-A Certificate of Advanced Graduate Studies (CAGS) is also available in Counseling and Psychology.

 Cambridge College Global offers fully online Associate of Science, Bachelor of Science, Bachelor of Arts, Master of Science, Master of Business Administration, and Doctor of Business Administration degrees in addition to various certificates.

-The college is one of 1,900 "military-friendly" institutions belonging to the Servicemembers Opportunity Colleges (SOC) consortium.

 Accreditation and authorization

-Cambridge College is accredited by the New England Association of Schools and Colleges.
+Cambridge College is accredited by the New England Commission of Higher Education.
 It is also authorized to operate by the California Bureau for Private Post-Secondary and Vocational Education and the Council on Higher Education of Puerto Rico.